OpenPodcar/OpenPodcar/README.md

 - Check that the batteries are charged (use a multimeter across one of the DCDC converters, need to see 24V or over. {\em Do not use the vehicle if it is undercharged, this is dangerous.}

-- Power on the laptop using the slider switch on its front right.
+- Power on the laptop

-- Type:  roscd podcar
+- Connect the lidar Ethernet cable to the laptop

+- Connect the Joystick, Pololu and Arduino USB cables to the USB hub

+- Connect the USB hub cable to the laptop USB port

+- Check that the Pololu LED flashes green

+- Check that the Arduino LED is green

+- Check that the LCD display shows a voltage between 1.9V and 2.1V

+- Press on the DMH push button and check that there is no beep

-### A. Remote Control
+### B. Remote Control

 The vehicle can be remotely-controlled using a joystick as follows:
-- Check that the lidar Ethernet, Joystcik USB, Pololu USB and Arduino USB cables are all connected to the laptop
-- Change this line ` <include file="/home/fanta/phd_work/OpenPodcar/podcar/catkin_ws/src/velodyne/velodyne_pointcloud/launch/VLP16_points.launch"/>` from `launch/podcar.launch` to the global path of Velodyne point_cloud launch file corresponding to that of your laptop
+- Modify this line ` <include file="/YourPath/OpenPodcar/podcar/catkin_ws/src/velodyne/velodyne_pointcloud/launch/VLP16_points.launch"/>` in `launch/podcar.launch` to correspond to the global path of Velodyne point_cloud launch file in the laptop
 - Open a terminal and type:
 ```
 cd OpenPodcar/catkin_ws/src/podcar